tonybaltovski/husky-sphinx-tutorials/doc/InstallHuskySoftware.rst

 Installing Husky Software
 ---------------------------

-Clearpath provides a lightly customized installation image of Ubuntu Trusty Server 14.04, that automatically pulls in all necessary dependencies for Husky software.
+Clearpath provides a lightly customized installation image of Ubuntu 18.04 "Bionic" which automatically pulls in all necessary dependencies for Husky software.

 1. Download the appropriate `Melodic Husky ISO image <https://packages.clearpathrobotics.com/stable/images/latest/melodic-husky/>`_ for your platform (32 bit - i386, 64 bit - amd64).